-Is a question I get a lot in the streets.
-And my answer ‘from the tap’ is almost shocking to them.
+This is a question I get a lot in the streets.
+And my answer ‘from the tap’ is almost shocking.

 Safe drinking water.

 Most water in Cuba is safe to drink.
-It tastes a bit like a swimming pool (and that makes it safe) but is perfectly OK to drink.
-So if you find yourself wandering the streets looking for water, just drink from the tap… it’s safe.
+It tastes a bit like a swimming pool (and that makes it safe) but is perfectly OK.
+So if you find yourself wandering the streets looking for water, just drink from the tap… It’s safe.

 Get the taste out.

 To get the bad taste out of the water is a simple trick which is in our book.
-Not reading it leaves a bitter aftertaste :-).
+Not reading it leaves a bitter aftertaste in more than one way :-).
 Your casa particular is most happy to do this for you.

 Water from the plane.

 First of all, you have to get there.
 We have no clue about from where you will be arriving or where you want to go so we’ll omit the flight.
-From Europe, you could take the boat in Rotterdam if you want to travel slow (about 3 weeks, via Venezuela).
-It’s a bit boring and slow but you don’t have a jetlag upon arrival!
+From Europe, you could take the boat in Rotterdam if you want to travel slowly (about three weeks, via Venezuela).
+It’s a very relaxed and slow, but you don’t have a jet lag upon arrival!